porterjamesj/website/content/hiking/lt23/day1/index.md

 I get on the #1 bus, which takes me as far as North Adams.
 The bus goes slow making stops at various businesses along the way, but I don't mind.
 I'm in no rush and I've always enjoyed sitting on a bus in the sunlight, watching people go about their business.
 I have to transfer to the #3 bus in North Adams, so I stop at a Subway to buy a Coke and use the bathroom.

-The #3 goes past both of the approach trails for the Southern Terminus of the LT—the Pine Cobble Trail, and an AT trailhead.
+The #3 goes heads west out of North Adams towards Williamstown, passing  both of the approach trails for the Southern Terminus of the LT—the Pine Cobble Trail, and an AT trailhead.
 I get off at the AT simply because it's closer.

-### TODO include map of approach trails here?
+{{< oneimage src="images/approach_trails_map.jpg" caption="The two approach trails to the LT.
+I took the Appalachian Trail." >}}

 As I get off the bus and cross the bridge that leads to the trailhead, it slowly dawns on me that the "real-world" logistics are over.
 Tickets, schedules, reservations—that's all done.
 After finding the AT blazes and following them basically through someone's backyard (they have a hose set up with a note saying hikers are welcome to fill up on water), I'm on a trail in the woods!
 It feels really exciting be hiking after all the stress of getting here!
 The weather is perfect, and its a gentle climb along a stream towards the VT-MA border and the beginning of the LT.
 The sun filters through the trees, and the trail is dry and clear.